 Using Multiple Interfaces to Create a Richer Experience

 Still others at Museums and the Web showcased the potential of what can be achieved when you combine emerging open source technologies like OpenSeadragon with the platform Mirador to enhance the possibilities of the deep zoom.
 With Mirador, museums can now showcase multiple windows using the deep zoom so users can compare/contrast the details of varying pieces side by side.
-The British Museum and The Biblissima Project both have examples of this technique.
+The Biblissima Project has an example of this technique.

 However, one of the best examples of the potential of these type features rightly earned GLAMi honors at Museum and Web.
 Rethinking Guernica is an amazing compilation of these techniques, offering a very deep dive into Picasso’s painting Guernica.
 The mini-site first presents you with a brief scrolling history of the work and its surrounding timeline before you enter into a gigapixel version of the masterpiece with matching versions in X-ray, ultraviolet, and infrared.
 Not only can click to reveal each of these views of the same area of the painting but you can compare two of the images side by side using a Mirador-type window set up.
 Entering into “Artwork Details”, the viewer is presented with a story, paired with the corresponding visuals of the piece that describe composition, techniques of the artist, and what scholars learned from the blended photographic techniques and the restoration process of the piece itself.